On the slow quenching of M* galaxies: heavily-obscured AGNs clarify the picture: Discussion

-The precise mechanism(s) disconnecting $\sim 10^{12} M_\odot$ DM halos from cold-gas streams around filaments are not yet fully understood, but may involve simultaneously mass (virial shock heating) and/or position and size of the halos within filaments \citep[][]{Laigle2015}.
-We cannot rule out either a significant effect of the interactions between galaxy/DM halo angular momentum and cold-gas streams \citep{Welker2014, AragonCalvo2016}, star formation having been found to be lower in $\gtrsim\Mstar$ galaxies when they are in pairs \citep[e.g.,][]{Coenda2019}, which may suggest the quenching of $\sim\Mstar$ galaxies to coincide more or less with the merger of their DM host halos.
+The precise mechanisms that disconnect $\sim 10^{12} M_\odot$ DM halos from cold-gas streams around filaments are not yet fully understood, but may involve simultaneously mass (virial shock heating) and/or position and size of the halos within filaments \citep[][]{Laigle2015}.
+At present we cannot rule out either a significant effect of the interactions between galaxy/DM halo angular momentum and cold-gas streams \citep{Welker2014, AragonCalvo2016}, star formation having been found to be lower in $\gtrsim\Mstar$ galaxies when they are in pairs \citep[e.g.,][]{Coenda2019}, which may suggest the quenching of $\sim\Mstar$ galaxies to coincide more or less with the merger of their DM host halos.

+In any case, beyond being compatible with our observations, the interest of the picture we just drawn for $\Mstar$ galaxy quenching is to be easily falsifiable, through further observations and analyses.
+In particular, the relevance of the scenario we discussed will be tested by answering the following questions: \begin{itemize} \item[1)] Is the morphology of heavily-obscured, $HR>-0.2$ X-ray AGN-host galaxies compatible with final stages of galaxy mergers? \item[2)] What is the typical distance of those AGN-host galaxies to the closest cosmic filament, with respect to other galaxies? \item[3)] What is the fraction of pairs of $\Mstar$ galaxies in the green valley, compared to the fraction of pairs of $\Mstar$ galaxies outside the green valley (within the quiescent and star formation main sequences)? \item[4)] What is the (typical) dark-matter halo mass of $\Mstar$ galaxies in the green valley, compared to $\Mstar$ galaxies outside the green valley? \end{itemize} Our intent is to tackle those questions in future analyses.